-- Generate an immediate positive answer by debiting the Payment Account - Decide whether it is necessary to ask the Beneficiary for debit authorisation - Be obliged to get the Beneficiary's authorization to debit its Payment Account - CT-02.03A If needed: the Beneficiary is asked for authorization to let the Beneficiary Bank debit its Payment Account for a SCT Inst Recall
+- Generate an immediate positive answer by debiting the Payment Account; - Decide whether it is necessary to ask the Beneficiary for debit authorisation: - Be obliged to get the Beneficiary's authorization to debit its Payment Account. - CT-02.03A If needed: the Beneficiary is asked for his/ her authorization to let the Beneficiary Bank debit its Payment Account for a SCT Inst Recall

-CT-02.03R The Beneficiary Bank will generate a negative answer to the Originator Bank and give reason for it if:

-- there are insufficient Funds on the Payment Account - the Payment Account is closed - there is a legal reason: to be explained in a clear text - Beneficiary's refusal - no response from Beneficiary - initial SCT Inst Transaction never received - the Funds of SCT Inst Transaction already transferred back
+- CT-02.03R The Beneficiary Bank will generate a negative answer to the Originator Bank and give reason for it if: - There are insufficient Funds on the Payment Account; - The Payment Account is closed; - There is a legal reason: to be explained in a clear text; - Beneficiary's refusal; - No response from the Beneficiary within the 15 Banking Business Days following the receipt of the SCT Inst Recall from the Originator Bank; - Initial SCT Inst Transaction never received; - The Funds of the initial SCT Inst Transaction already transferred back.